bassixt/Branch_prediction_whats_left/README.md

 All the information about this technique and how to use the program can be found in the following sections, while all the last working files that you can use are saved in the directory [last_src_files/].

 ## Why shared memory technique <a name="SHM_why"></a>
-Running a benchmark application produces a lot of jumps and branches in the instructions, so storing current PC, TargetAddress and type of branches information in a file to be analysed later will result in a slow process and will fill the hard disk.
+Running a benchmark application produces a lot of jumps and branches, so storing current PC, TargetAddress and type of branches information in a file to be analysed later will result in a slow process and will fill the hard disk.
 For that reason, the best option is to let our branch predictor analyse on the fly those data and store only the useful results.
 That is what the files in [last_src_files/] do.
 To exchange lots of data between applications on the fly, the best optimised way is to use shared memory (SHM), since reduce the number of writings and readings from the volatile memory without accessing the HD.
 The files regarding only the SHM management can be found in [other_files/client-server_SHM/].
 Also a TCP socket could have been exploited with the advantage to let different machines work concurrently or from different places.
 However, by applying this technique, for some implementation, we noticed that after 30 - 60 seconds the running apps where stopped probably by the OS because of the huge data exchange (maybe some firewall configurations were needed) and moreover some data were lost.
 However if you want to have a look at this trials of implementation, you find 3 different implementations in the directory [other_files/client-server_socket/].